DragonRidersUnite/book/src/ruby-primer.md

 ## nil

 `nil` in Ruby is known as `null` in other languages.
-It's the absence of a value.
+It's the absence of a value. nil is a huge topic and not something gone over in the book explicitly.

 ## Exceptions